libretro/docs/docs/development/shader/slang-shaders.md

 } registers;
 ```

 However, be aware that there is a limit to how large push constant blocks can be used.
 Vulkan puts a minimum required size of 128 bytes, which equals 8 `vec4`s.
-It is an error to use more than 128 bytes.
+Using more than 128 bytes may lead to an error, so push constant blocks larger than 128 bytes should not be used.

 If you're running out of space, you can move the MVP to a UBO instead, which frees up 64 bytes.
 Always prioritize push constants for data used in fragment shaders as there are many more fragment threads than vertex.
 Also note that like UBOs, the push constant space is shared across vertex and fragment.

-If you need more than 8 `vec4`s, you can spill uniforms over to plain UBOs, but more than 8 `vec4`s should be quite rare in practice.

 E.g.: